dquail/RLBlackjack/README.md

 ![alt text](Policy.png "Optimal actions")

 ##Reference
-This originated from a programming assignment from CMPUT 609 taught by Rich Sutton at the University of Alberta in October of 2016
+I adapted this from a programming assignment from CMPUT 609 taught by Rich Sutton at the University of Alberta in October of 2016